 - Maximize their impact through a program that involves multiple interventions in one place;

 - Seize a unique opportunity to get in at the early stages of an exciting, large-scale social experiment;

 - Gain greater experience working comprehensively and in partnership with low-income neighborhood groups, a model that will help guide future efforts in other challenged neighborhoods beyond the original Promise Neighborhoods target area.

-To explore partnership opportunities, please contact Michael McAfee, Vice President for Programs at email@example.com.
+To explore partnership opportunities, please contact Michael McAfee, President, email@example.com.